What is it?

 describe Dog do

-subject { described_class.new(able_to_bark?: true) }
+let(:animal) { described_class.new(able_to_bark: true) }

-it_behaves_like 'a normal dog'
+it_behaves_like 'a barking animal'

 end